vhbui02/til/llm/prompt-engineering.md

 - For API user, finding the balance between the optimal number of input/reasoning/output tokens and the output quality is a challenge problem.
 The balance can only be measured using [Anthropic's "Create strong empirical evaluations"](https://docs.anthropic.com/en/docs/test-and-evaluate/) and [OpenAI's "Evaluating model performance"](https://platform.openai.com/docs/guides/evals) guides.

+- Use `#searchResults` tool in GitHub Copilot Chat to make edits to hundreds of files without explicitly specifying their name.

 ## Anecdotal claims from Redditors (required update frequently)

 ### Claude